Karthik-6362/karthik_riscv/README.md

 ![Waterfall Logic Diagram](https://github.com/Karthik-6362/karthik_riscv/assets/137412032/ad4c7aad-3e13-4afb-8053-286d493dd608)

 - Converting non-piepleined CPU to pipelined CPU using timing abstract feature of TL-Verilog.

-Similar to branch, load will also have 3 cycle delay.
-So, added a Data Memory 1 write/read memory.

-Inputs:

-Read_Enable - Enable signal to perform read operation Write_Enable - Enable signal to perform write operation Address - Address specified whether to read/write from Write_Data - Data to be written on Address (Store Instruction)
-Output:

-Read_Data - Data to be read from Address (Load Instruction) Added test case to check fucntionality of load/store.
-Stored the summation of 1 to 9 on address 4 of Data Memory and loaded that value from Data Memory to r17.

 Waterfall Diagram & Hazards :-